vexe-l/fluxauth/README.md

 **Demo Time:** 5 minutes | **Setup Time:** 30 seconds | **Works Offline:** Yes

+> **Note:** This is an active development project.
+We're continuously adding features and improvements.
+The demo showcases core functionality, with additional features planned for future releases.

 ## What It Does

 FluxAuth is a **Behavioral Biometrics as a Service (BaaS)** platform that provides continuous authentication throughout a user's session.
 Instead of relying solely on passwords, it analyzes typing patterns, mouse movements, and behavioral rhythms to create a unique "typing fingerprint" for each user.